 It is our hope that this brochure offers you the information necessary to assist you in making intelligent, informed decisions.
 Please read it carefully and use the information to become partners with us in preventing crime on our campus.
-The brochure along with the new Campus response to Homeland Security Advisory System are also available electronically from our Public Safety web site at <www.calstatela.edu/univ/police/brochure/index.htm.>
+This brochure along with the new Campus response to Homeland Security Advisory System are also available electronically from our Public Safety web site at www.calstatela.edu/univ/police/docs/clery.pdf.